 Status: House Arrest

-Poet and artist Liu Xia has been under extralegal house arrest since her husband, Liu Xiaobo, won the Nobel Peace Prize in October 2010.
+Poet and writer Liu Xia has been held incommunicado under extralegal house arrest since her husband, Liu Xiaobo, won the Nobel Peace Prize in October 2010.
+Over the past several years Liu has suffered from insomnia, depression, and heart trouble.
+She has only occasionally been able to receive medical attention.

 Liu Xia, poet, artist, and founding member of the Independent Chinese PEN Center, is married to the imprisoned poet, literary critic, and former Independent Chinese PEN Center President, Liu Xiaobo.
 Liu Xia been under extralegal house arrest ever since her husband won the Nobel Peace Prize in October 2010.